-This humanitarian and vocational project will be carried out at SCAR - Sociedade de Cultura Artística, a non-economic entity in Jaraguá do Sul, Santa Catarina, Brazil, for four communities inhabited by 220 low- income families and in situations of social risk.
+This humanitarian and vocational project will be carried out at SCAR - Sociedade de Cultura Artística (Artistic Culture Society), a non-economic entity in Jaraguá do Sul, Santa Catarina, Brazil, for four communities inhabited by 220 low- income families and in situations of social vulnerability.
 Each year will benefit 50 young people from 13 to 25 year of age.
 The problem is the high rate of unemployment among young people, idle time and rising rates of drug addiction.
 For this, the solution is to train individuals in technical courses, in the area of vídeo, sound and lighting, aimed at social media and use of free social media, qualifying them professionally to enter the digital work market.
 The responsible for the use and maintenance of the equipments will be the SCAR itself to whom the equipment will be donated.

 This project will take place in the SCAR which is maintained through contribution from various companies in the city.
 The Board of Directors is composed of representatives of the community who acts voluntarily.